kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 ---
-title: "Scaling and Automating dbt Workflows with Kestra"
+title: "Build Scalable dbt Workflows with built-in Code Editor, Git Sync and Task Runners in Kestra"
 description: Scale and automate dbt workflows with Kestra.
-Sync code from Git, manage executions with task runners, and simplify file management for your transformation workloads.
+Sync your dbt project from Git, scale your dbt models with Kestra's task runners, and edit dbt code directly from the built-in code Editor in the UI!
 date: 2024-10-08T13:00:00
 category: Solutions
 author: